olgakiramari/cybersecurity-learning-journal/week1/linux.md

 - mkdir → make directory
 - touch → create new files and update file timestamps
 - mv →  renaming files or directories and moving them to a different location
+- rm → deleting files, fundamental utility for managing a filesystem.